mlcommons/croissant/docs/howto/enumerations.md

 expected to have at least one key field (here named `id`), which may be of various `dataType`s, but will most often be of type `sc:Integer` or `sc:Text`.

-The `ml:RecordSet` may also have the fields of the following type:
+As also described in the [labels howto](/howto/labels), the `ml:RecordSet` may also have fields of the following type:

 - `sc:name`, which may be the same field as the key field, if the key is of type `sc:Text`.
 That field holds a human readable name of what the